The Magical Monarch of Mo: Plot summary

 Chapter Five: The King celebrates his birthday (which he does several times a year) by throwing a huge celebration, during which he entertains everyone with items from a magical casket.
 Everyone goes ice-skating on a lake of sugar-syrup.
 The sugar-syrup cracks and Princess Truella, Prince Jollikin, and Nuphsed sink to the bottom.
 The King gets them out by fishing for them, baiting the line with a kiss for Truella and a laugh for Jollikin.
 But when it comes to getting Nuphsed, no one knows what he likes best, so they consult the Wise Donkey.
-The Wise Donkey suggests that they use an apple, knowing that it won't work.
-When it doesn't work, the Wise Donkey eats the apple and tells them to use a kind word.
+The Wise Donkey suggests that they use an apple, knowing that it will not work.
+When it does not work, the Wise Donkey eats the apple and tells them to use a kind word.
 They do, and it works.

 Chapter Six: King Scowleyow, who lives in a nearby country, hates the people of Mo, and has his people build a giant man out of cast iron, designed to destroy Mo.
 They wind up the Cast-Iron Man and he walks towards Mo, but trips on the dog.
 Prince Thinkabit figures out how to get rid of the Cast-Iron Man: he tickles the Cast-Iron Man to get him on his back, then he pushes a pin in the Cast-Iron Man to get him to stand up again, but now the Cast-Iron Man is facing the other way, so he goes to King Scowleyow's kingdom and destroys it instead.
 The Cast-Iron Man eventually gets stuck in the mud at the bottom of the ocean and is never heard from again.

 Chapter Seven: A boy named Timtom falls in love with Princess Pattycake, the most beautiful princess, who unfortunately has a bad temper and tries to beat anyone who talks to her.
 He journeys to see the Sorceress Maëtta to get her help, and along the way, he meets a bird, a rabbit, and a spider who agree to help him in return for gifts from Maëtta.
 Timtom gets a pill for getting rid of Pattycake's temper and the gifts for the animals, but they are stolen by a Sly Fox.
 Timtom manages to recover the gifts, thus pleasing the animals.
 He then goes to Pattycake and feeds her the pill.
 She loses her temper and then agrees to marry him.